COVID-19: travel health notice for all travellers

 Appointment Book your appointment online

-For emergency consular assistance, call the Embassy of Canada in Argentina, in Buenos Aires, and follow the instructions.
+For emergency consular assistance, call the Embassy of Canada to Argentina, in Buenos Aires, and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 Disclaimer